inferadb/docs/README.md

 * Lack of standardization for interoperability and policy exchange.

 **InferaDB** addresses these challenges by modeling authorization as a graph of relationships and logical inferences, not just static roles or attributes.

-### **1.2 The Opportunity**

-Systems like **Google Zanzibar** proved that globally consistent, fine-grained authorization is possible.
-However, existing open-source implementations such as **AuthZed (SpiceDB)** and **OpenFGA** focus narrowly on tuple-based access without extending into executable policy logic or inference reasoning.
-Meanwhile, tools like **Oso** introduce embedded logic engines but lack the distributed consistency model required for production-scale access control.

-InferaDB bridges these gaps with a single mission:

-> **To provide developers with a strongly consistent, inference-driven authorization system that combines logic, data, and standardization into a unified model.**

 ## **2. Design Philosophy**